 They follow this up with a ten-day tour of Wales and a five-day tour of the Midlands.

-• (Witness) Newspaper Article: Robert Carson 'the Computer Doctor' and Edward Quinn was mentioned in a newspaper article about the band Jynx in September 1970.
+Who said they didn't exist?11,12,13 - (Witness) Newspaper Article: Robert Carson 'the Computer Doctor' and Edward Quinn was mentioned in a newspaper article about the band Jynx in September 1970.
 In Transplant magazine: Jynx — welcomed by a squad of Roman soldiers!

 The uniform expression of the experienced pop musician in a strange town is a bored, disinterested look that comes from having lost long ago the naive enthusiasm to explore immediately every new place he comes to.